 Porsche chairman Oliver Blume told Autocar: “The J1 has a low floor, while the C-BEV is constructed differently with a higher floor that suits an SUV.”
 Despite differences in construction, Blume also confirmed that production versions of the Taycan and E-tron will feature similar lithium ion battery technology.

 The central location of the batteries and twin-motor set-up will also give the Taycan's technical architecture a better front-rear weight balance than combustion-engined cars, potentially allowing Porsche's engineers to soften the car's anti-roll bars to aid ride without hindering handling.

 Porsche Taycan testing, autonomy and over-the-air updates

-Blume also confirmed that Porsche plans for the Taycan to have level four autonomous driving technology (self-driving in nearly all situations, with driver attention not required), but denied that it would allow fully autonomous driving over longer distances.
+Blume also confirmed that Porsche plans for the Taycan to have Level 4 autonomous driving technology (self-driving in nearly all situations, with driver attention not required), but denied that it would allow fully autonomous driving over longer distances.
 “There are situations in traffic jams where you will be able to read a newspaper, but our customers take pleasure from driving and this will remain,” he said.